Liénard equation: Example

 is a Liénard equation.
 The solution of a Van der Pol oscillator has a limit cycle.
 Such cycle has a solution of a Liénard equation with negative $f(x)$ at small $|x|$ and positive $f(x)$ otherwise.
-The Van der Pol equation has no exact, analytic solution.
-Such solution for a limit cycle exists if $f(x)$ is a constant piece-wise function.
+The Van der Pol equation has in general no exact, analytic solution.
+Such a solution for a limit cycle does exist if $f(x)$ is a constant piece-wise function.

 Liénard's theorem

 A Liénard system has a unique and stable limit cycle surrounding the origin if it satisfies the following additional properties: